bnagy/enough/README.md

 Fork and send a pull request to contribute code.
 I won't accept any code that adds options.
 If you find that I have done something insane with my TLS, open an Issue.

+PLEASE help me out with examples that interoperate with the canonical Go client / server, written in various languages.
+That would be swell, thanks. :)

 ## License